 - Software Science or Data Science research seminar (6 ec)

-- NWI-IMI003 Philosophy and Ethics for computing and information sciences (3 ec)
+- Philosophy and ethics for computing and information science (3 ec)

 NB: Programme components are to be chosen within the same specialisation, so it is not possible to mix Data Science and Software Science specialisation courses and electives.

 In the second year, the regular SIS or SMI specialisation programme containing the societal theme courses is done (for more information about these programmes, see their main prospectuses).
-The SIS courses and projects are offered by the Institute for Science, Innovation and Society (ISIS).
+These courses and projects are offered by the Institute for Science, Innovation and Society (ISIS).